hilch/ac_invlib/howToLogging.md

 Examples
 ![example_logging](https://github.com/hilch/ac_invlib/blob/master/docs/sample_logging.png)

+## Download Sequence
+All inverters require a correct sequence for downloading all parameters.
+The correct sequence is listed in the Automation Studio hardware tree.
+The library takes this into account and sorts all parameters that are specified in the data module, unless input 'no_parameter_sort' in the 'ac_inv_alloc' block is set.

 ## Known problems
-ACOPOSinverters (and original Schneider Altivars) are some sensitive to the order of parameters.
+ACOPOSinverters (and original Schneider Altivars) are some sensitive to the order and timing of downloading parameters.
-If input *'.no_parameter_sort'* is set to *FALSE* the library will sort the parameters before downloading them to the drive.
-Nevertheless some configurations are problematic:
+So some configurations with the library are problematic and need workaround:

 ###'CFI' after setting 'bLc'
 currently this issue could be solved by setting *'.no_parameter_sort'* to *TRUE* and add some 'waits' in